vydimitrov/use-elapsed-time/README.md

 | onComplete     | (totalElapsedTime: number) => void \| { shouldRepeat: boolean, delay: number } | -       | `onComplete` callback will be fired when the duration is reached.
 The callback will receive as an argument the `totalElapsedTime` in seconds. `onComplete` can be used to restart the elapsed time loop by returning an object with the following params: `shouldRepeat` indicates if the loop should start over; `delay` - delay before looping again in seconds |
 | onUpdate       | (elapsedTime: number) => void                                                  | -       | On time update event handler.
 It receives the current elapsedTime time in seconds                                                                                                                                                                                                                                                                                 |

-### Return value `{ elapsedTime, reset }`
+### Return value

-The hook returns an object with `elapsedTime` in seconds and `reset` method.
+The hook returns an object with `elapsedTime` in seconds and `reset` method - `{ elapsedTime, reset }`

 ### Browser support

-The `useElapsedTime` hook supports all modern browsers - Chrome, Firefox, Edge, Safari.
+The hook supports all modern browsers - Chrome, Firefox, Edge, Safari.
 Internet Explorer (IE) is not longer supported.

 ## Use cases